orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/FunctorFilter.rst

 - If ``R`` is a basic type, output of the filter will be of type ``otb::Image<R>``
 - If ``R`` is of type ``itk::VariableLengthVector<T>`` with T a basic type as defined above, the output of the filter will be of type ``otb::VectorImage<R>``

+Note that if ``R`` is of type ``itk::VariableLengthVector<T>``, you need extra steps so that the filter can allocate the correct number of output bands, as explained in NumberOfOutputBands_ section.

 Alternative prototype for performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Automatic type deduction will also work with the following signature: